 Types of Parameter Functions

-Synergic function: Means that you set the wire size, type and the material that you are going to weld, and the machine automatically adjusts the wire feed speed and voltage to start out with, which you can fine tune later yourself.
+Synergic function welders: This means that you set the wire size, type and material that you are going to weld, and the machine automatically adjusts the wire feed speed and voltage to start out with, which you can fine-tune later yourself.

 Uses of GMAW-P Method